 Preventing human trafficking and exploitation; helping refugees and displaced persons return home

-Saving lives in the immediate aftermath of a crisis, meeting the victims' basic needs and starting a new future with rehabilitation
+Knowing dangers and risks, acting preventively, during and after events, immediately.
+Saving lives, meeting the victims' basic needs and starting a new future with rehabilitation

 Providing high quality education systems to guarantee universal access to basic knowledge and to relevant vocational education and training